jyellick/fabric-wiki/Quorum-Change.md

 There are three problems in spinning up a new peer:
-1. currently, non-validating peers don't really work (per jyellick@) and even if they did, they only have the blockchain, not the state
+1. currently, non-validating peers don't really work (per jyellick@) and even if they did, they only have the blockchain, not the state.
+This is most likely a relatively simple fix, `noops` invokes a method `notifyBlockAdded` after a block has been committed, which creates the relevant message and broadcasts it to the NVPs.
+The reluctance to add this to PBFT is because this seems like an odd thing for consensus to be doing, that instead this should probably be handled somewhere deeper in the peer, as this should be a common feature of all consensus implementations.
 2. when the peer is retrieving the blockchain and state from the current quorum-set, it has no way of validating that that blockchain/state is correct (an issue of trust).